- Portable Games

 "Yes, the development of the Neo-T Virus to surpass the T-Virus.
 Then giving rise to even more powerful monsters through combining excellent genes.
 Then I'll literally stand at the pinnacle of Umbrella."

-"Why do you dwell on the top of Umbrella like that?"
+"Why do you dwell on the top of Umbrella so much?"

 "Although the world believes Umbrella was founded by Lord Oswell E. Spencer, in reality, my father aided Lord Spencer as a business partner at the time of Umbrella's establishment."